airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 I have mixed feelings about this.

 ### Pros
 The Material design components that Google have built look pretty good.
-They appear to make it pretty easy to get a material-looking application working quickly.
-The 10-minute demo we saw on day 2 (despite some editing-tricks) was pretty good.
+They appear to make it easy to get a material-looking application working quickly.
+The 10-minute demo we saw on day 2 (despite some editing-tricks) was quite good.

 ### Cons
 If I use Google Material Design, won't my app be just like *every other Material Design app*?
 I guess it just feels *too* prescriptive,